-David was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of: Employment Law - Management; and Litigation - Labor and Employment.
+David was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Employment Law—Management and Litigation—Labor and Employment.
 David has been listed in Best Lawyers since 2010.

 David has been recognized for many years as a “New England Super Lawyer” in Labor & Employment based on a peer-review survey by Boston Magazine.
 He has also been recommended in The Legal 500 United States 2017 editorial for Intellectual property - Trade secrets (litigation and non-contentious matters).

 David received an AV® Preeminent Rating in Labor & Employment Law, the highest rating by Martindale-Hubbell.